 PARTNERING FOR TREATMENTS

 Catalent is proud to support many of the highest profile vaccine programs.
-We have been awarded more than 60 Covid-19-related compounds including antivirals, vaccines, diagnostics and treatments across our biologics, gene therapy, oral technologies, softgel and clinical supply businesses, for example:
+We have been awarded more than 80 Covid-19-related compounds by over 60 customers including antivirals, vaccines, diagnostics and treatments across our biologics, gene therapy, oral technologies, softgel and clinical supply businesses, for example:

 - Johnson & Johnson’s lead vaccine candidate